Title 012 | Chapter 003 | Regulation 027REG

 (d) How this administrative regulation currently assists or will assist in the effective administration of the statutes:

-Provides clear rules on how ingredients are to be listed on product labeling.
+Provides clear rules on how ingredients are listed on product labeling.

 (2) If this is an amendment to an existing administrative regulation, provide a brief summary of: